The Support You Need After a Devastating Birth Injury

 Defining a Birth Injury

 How do you know if something counts as a birth injury?
 After all, pregnancy and childbirth are complex processes.
-Sometimes when things don’t go as planned, there is no way to foresee or prevent a certain outcome.
-But, not all disabilities in infants count as birth injuries.
-This term refers to a physical injury or mental damage caused during labor or delivery.
-If a doctor fails to act when they should or uses dangerous methods that go against professional guidelines, they may cause a birth injury.
+Sometimes when things don’t go as planned, there is no way to foresee or prevent an injury or disability.

 How Can I Know if My Baby Is Injured?